 From transplanting cells and regenerating damaged nerve fibers to designing adaptive canoe seats, the Paralyzed Veterans of America Research Foundation supports innovative research and fellowships that improve the lives of those with spinal cord injury and disease (SCI/D).
-The Research Foundation, a 501(c)(3) nonprofit, funds the following categories:
+The Research Foundation, a 501(c)(3) nonprofit, last year funded $796,402 in grants, and since its inception in 1976 it has funded $51,315,123.
+The grant funds the following categories:

 - Basic Science - laboratory research in the basic sciences to find a cure for SCI/D